A recipe for Lavash (Armenian Flatbread)! Flour, salt, and water are combined to form a smooth dough, rolled into thin sheets, and baked until golden.

-Traditionally, this bread is baked in a clay oven, but pizza stones work well in modern kitchens.
+Traditionally, this bread is baked in a clay oven called a tonir (թոնիր).
+I tried to make use with the closest option in the kitchen, a pizza stone in a hot oven.
+Preheat the oven and stone for about an hour before baking the bread to make sure it is as hot as possible.
 If you don’t have a pizza stone, a large baking sheet may be used in a pinch.
 Lightly oil the baking sheet to keep the bread from sticking.
-Roll the flatbread as thinly as possible in a rectangular or oval shape.
-Lavash bakes quickly, so stay near the oven to watch it puff up.
+Lavash bakes quickly, so stay near the oven to keep an eye on it.

 Roll and stretch the bread as thin as possible into the shape of an oval or rectangle.
 Lavash can be quite large, up to around 35 inches long.
 I was a bit limited due to the size of my pizza stone, so I rolled each piece into an oval about 14 inches long.
 After resting for 30 minutes, the dough should be smooth, pliable, and easy to roll without sticking.
 Only dust the work surface if absolutely needed.

 To keep the Lavash from drying out, spray or sprinkle with water immediately after it comes out of the oven and stack together.
 Cover with a damp towel until ready to serve.
 This will help keep the bread soft and pliable.
 Once cooled, you can freeze the lavash in an air-tight freezer safe bag for up to one month.

 Looking for more flatbread recipes?

 Lavash (Armenian Flatbread)

 - 3 cups all-purpose flour

 - Place a large pizza stone in the center rack of an oven and preheat to 500˚F.